Where it all began...

 Five subcommittees were formed to meet over the summer of 1993 to each be responsible for one of the following tasks:

-- Develop a school philosophy and mission statement
+Develop a school philosophy and mission statement

-- Write the constitution and by-laws
+Write the constitution and by-laws

-- Deal with transportation issues
+Deal with transportation issues

-- Start an athletics program
+Start an athletics program

-- Start Public Relations
+Start Public Relations

-The system began as a three school system.
-St. Aloysius Campus and Holy Cross Campus both held preschool through grade 5, while St. Mary Campus was a middle school for grades 6-8.
+Once the Philosophy/Mission Statement and Constitution/By-Laws were approved by the Diocese of Green Bay, the Kaukauna Catholic School System was officially recognized as a legal body and moral person.
+The system began as a three school system with the 1994-1995 school year: St. Aloysius Campus and Holy Cross Campus both held preschool through grade 5, while St. Mary Campus was a middle school for grades 6-8.

 In May 2014, the Kaukauna Catholic School System Board of Directors approved a recommendation that KCSS begin a transition to a Catholic Classical curriculum.
-A press conference with Bishop Ricken was held on Friday, May 16th at Holy Cross Campus to announce these changes.
-The rollout began with the 2014-15 school year with the main focus being increasing our faith through an emphasis on virtue and incorporating religion and faith into every subject.
-This was an exciting time for our school as we were the first Catholic School in our Diocese to transition to a classical model.
-On July 1st, 2016, our name was officially changed to St. Ignatius Catholic School.
+A press conference with Bishop Ricken was held on Friday, May 16th at Holy Cross Campus to announce these changes and begin the process as the first Catholic School in the Diocese of Green Bay to transition to a classical model.
+The rollout began with the 2014-15 school year.